Skip to main content

 timeout: 1h

-For maximum parallelism (up to 100 workers), use Stably Cloud instead of self-hosted runners.
+For maximum parallelism (hundreds and thousands of parallel tests), use Stably Cloud instead of self-hosted runners.

 To integrate with Stably’s cloud platform and view test results in the dashboard, configure the reporter in your playwright.config.ts: